The Claim that Qur'an 33:53

 The Word for 'barrier': Hijab / حِجَابٍ

 One can see that great leaps are made when they say it is commanding the prophet's wives to wear niqab.
-Because in addition to the above argument, the word used as barrier (حِجَابٍ / "hijab") is not a face veil, nor is it the common hijab that people have come to use it as (head scarf).
+Because in addition to the above argument that it is asking believing men to speak to prophet's wives from behind a barrier, the word used as barrier ( حِجَابٍ / "hijab") is not a face veil, nor is it the common hijab that people have come to use it as (head scarf).
 In the Qur'an, this word is never used in the context of women's dress but used only in its meaning as a 'barrier'.
 For example:

 "When you recite the Qur'an, we place an invisible barrier (حِجَابٍ / "hijab") between you and those who do not believe in the life to come.
 We have put covers on their hearts that prevents them from understanding it, and heaviness in their ears."
 (Qur'an 17:45-46)